suvayu/suvayu/blog/2025-02-15-duckdb-julia-windows.md

 [`winedump`](https://gitlab.winehq.org/wine/wine/-/wikis/Man-Pages/winedump),
 which is an equivalent to the Windows tool `dumpbin.exe`.

-To build with Windows DLL, we need to cross-compile DuckDB on Linux using the MingW-w64 toolchain.
+To build the Windows DLL, we need to cross-compile DuckDB on Linux using the MingW-w64 toolchain.
 Combined with the `winedump` tool, I wrote the following script that we can use to test a successful build.